Yoga For Beginners At Home, & In Studio, Worked For Me.

 Originally an elite athlete, I was both stiff, & sceptical!

 I wasn’t ready to be upside down in a room with strangers!
+And even yoga for beginners at home wasn’t for me.

 But, let’s go back a step or two.
 In my long ago past, I was an elite athlete.
 And, I still consider myself athletic.
 A long time ago, I completed a degree in physical education and consider myself knowledgeable when it comes to the human body and its possibilities.